 Kathleen meets the requirements to take the state licensing exam.

-Kathleen’s purpose in completing the certificate program was to broaden and deepen her knowledge.
+The purpose of completing the certificate program was to broaden and deepen her knowledge.

 She has no immediate plans to take the State exam and become a licensed California fiduciary for trustees.